 Rodents and mammals like hamsters, rabbits, squirrels, and guinea pigs are all notorious chewers, which means most oil-based paints on the market are hazardous for them if they happen to consume them or get ingested.

-If you want to read more about rabbit-friendly hutch paints, painting your animal cages safely, and all the safe practices, I’ll go through everything in detail below.
+Surely there are other options as well and if you want to read more about those hamster and rabbit-friendly hutch paints, along with all the safe practices for painting your animal cages safely, I’ll go through everything in detail below.
+So, keep reading to learn in this post…

-Can Hamsters and Rabbits be Around Paints?
+Can Hamsters and Rabbits Be Around Paints in the First Place?

 Many pet owners consider adding painted toys, decorative items, and other creative stuff around their pets for them to play with.